Guided Tour to South Harbor (Sydhavnen)

 Like many other European harbors The South Harbor has gone through a magnifient historical change.
 From being a pantry to King Frederik the first far outside the city, the district today appears as a modern area with exciting homes, good shops and many cultural offerings.

-- Havneholmen Between 1958 -1999 this dockland was home to the city’s Fish Market.
-Nowadays you can cross the harbour bridge to Islands Brygge or try the elevated bike lane “Cykelslangen”
+• Havneholmen Between 1958 -1999 this dockland was home to the city’s Fish Market.
+Nowadays for new residentials and companies.

 Practical info